lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ### Create-react-app

-This command will allow us to create react apps with no build configuration.
+This command will allow us to create React applications with no build configuration.
 The basic application it gives us will provide us a great foundation to work from.

 ```bash
 npm install create-react-app -g